- NASA, Apollo 11 Technical Earth-to-Ground Transmissions (GOSS NET 1)

 The production will be accompanied by IMAX or cinematic footage charting the Space Race and Apollo Program, culminating in the first manned lunar landing in July 1969.
 The performance will be interspersed with narration.

-Les Baxter: American composer famed for the invention of exotica.
+Les Baxter: American composer credit, alongside Martin Denny, with the invention of exotica.
 He worked with Peruvian lyric soprano Yma Sumac and wrote the hit single Unchained Melody.

 Harry Revel: British-American composer responsible for College Rhythm, Broadway Loves, and the Ziegfield Follies of 1931.
 He was inducted to the Songwriters' Hall of Fame in 1970.